fanqingsong/hardhat-hackathon-boilerplate/README.md

 need to have [Metamask](http://metamask.io) installed and listening to `localhost 8545`.

+If account have no ETH, the page show:
+You don't have tokens to transfer
+To get some tokens, open a terminal in the root of the repository and run: npx buidler --network localhost faucet 0xf39fd6e51aad88f6f4ce6ab8827279cfffb92266

 ## User Guide

 You can find detailed instructions on using this repository and many tips in [its documentation](http://buidler.dev/tutorial).